• Skip to primary navigation

 Scroll to view a few key ingredients we’re using.
 Full recipe and measurements can be found in the recipe card below.

-Brown sugar – This type of brown sugar carries more molasses than lighter brown sugars, which helps create that chewy dense cookie.
+Brown sugar – I used dark brown sugar.
+This type of brown sugar carries more molasses than lighter brown sugars, which helps create that chewy dense cookie.

 Chocolate – I used a chopped up chocolate bar.
 This gives you those pools of chocolate.
 You may also use chocolate chips!